 Chase does not allow you to hold multiple Southwest personal cards.
 So the best current method of earning 135,000 Rapid Rewards points is applying for a Southwest Rapid Rewards Performance Business Credit Card(review), which has a welcome bonus of 80,000 points after spending $5,000 in the first 3 months.
 This card has a $199 annual fee.

 You can then add one of the personal cards, like the Southwest Rapid Rewards Plus Credit Card(review).
-This card has a limited time offer sign-up bonus of a Companion Pass® until February 28, 2024 and 30,000 points after spending $3,000 spend in 3 months and a $69 annual fee.
+This card has a sign-up bonus of a Companion Pass® until February 28, 2024 and 30,000 points after spending $4,000 spend in 3 months and a $69 annual fee.
 These two sign-up bonuses plus the required minimum spend for each card get you to 119,000 points, which is a good start to get you close to the Companion Pass® for two years.
-As of January 2023, Southwest credit card holders on the first day of the calendar year earn 10,000 non-redeemable, but Companion Pass-eligible miles, thereby reducing the requirement to 125,000 miles needed for the CP.
+As of January 2023, Southwest credit card holders will receive on the first day of the calendar year 10,000 non-redeemable, but Companion Pass-eligible miles, thereby reducing the requirement to 125,000 miles needed for the CP.
 For Southwest card approvals after 1/1/23, the 10,000 non-redeemable miles will be deposited within 30 days.
 These two cards combined with the additional 10,000 points for holding a Southwest credit card will get you to the 135,000 points required for the CP.

-You can earn a Companion Pass valid until February 28, 2024 and 30,000 Rapid Rewards points after spending $3,000 in the first 3 months for each of the personal cards (the Southwest Rapid Rewards Plus Credit Card, $69 annual fee; Rapid Rewards Premier Credit Card, $99 annual fee; or, Rapid Rewards Priority Credit Card, $149 annual fee).
+You can earn a Companion Pass valid until February 28, 2024 and 30,000 Rapid Rewards points after spending $4,000 in the first 3 months for each of the personal cards (the Southwest Rapid Rewards Plus Credit Card, $69 annual fee; Rapid Rewards Premier Credit Card, $99 annual fee; or, Rapid Rewards Priority Credit Card, $149 annual fee).
 This means any personal card plus a Performance Business card plus the 10,000 Southwest points for holding a card will get you close to earning the Companion Pass® if you focus your minimum spend in the new year.
 Although you would earn the Companion Pass® for one year with the sign up bonus for one of the personal card, you would then be ineligible to apply for a new personal Southwest card for 24 months after earning the sign up bonus which could prevent you from getting a two year Companion Pass® once the one which comes with the sign up bonus expires.

 Alternatively, you can try to open both the Performance Business card and the Southwest Rapid Rewards Premier Business Credit Card and earn 140,000 points from the two SUBs.
 But Chase is traditionally difficult with approving folks for more than 3 business cards.
 So you have to determine if getting 2 Southwest business cards is worth it to you.